martehvi/codepub-container-workshop/02-replace-backend/README.md

 </details>

 </details>
-As for the API key ask one of us when you have come this far and we will give it to you!
+As for the API key, ask one of us when you have come this far and we will give it to you!

-Once you have the environment variables in place, lets try to run the application locally.
+Once you have the environment variables in place, let's try to run the application locally.
 Move into the `assets/backend-openai` folder and run the following commands:

 ```bash
 npm install